Skip to content

 You can report bugs or request features by creating an issue on the related GitHub repository or using the Discord server.

-Just remove all tables from the database, remove Data directory with a copy of Data.Tests, and run the server again.
+Just remove all tables from the database, replace Data directory with a copy of Data.Tests, and run the server again.
 It will recreate all tables and populate them with default data.

 I did changes to the database, but they don’t apply!